diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 mapreduce.map.java.opts          |-Xmx200m           |The JVM options used for the child process that runs map tasks. mapreduce.reduce.java.opts     |-Xmx200m           |The JVM options used for the child process that runs reduce tasks.

-For example, suppose mapred.child.java.opts is set to -Xmx800m and mapre duce.map.memory.mb is left at its default value of 1,024 MB.
-When a map task is run, the node manager will allocate a 1,024 MB container (decreasing the size of its pool by that amount for the duration of the task) and will launch the task JVM configured with an 800 MB maximum heap size????
+For example, suppose mapred.child.java.opts is set to -Xmx800m and mapreduce.map.memory.mb is left at its default value of 1,024 MB.
+When a map task is run, the node manager will allocate a 1,024 MB container (decreasing the size of its pool by that amount for the duration of the task) and will launch the task JVM configured with an 800 MB maximum heap size.
 Note that the JVM process will have a larger memory footprint than the heap size, and the overhead will depend on such things as the native libraries that are in use, the size of the permanent generation space, and so on.
 The important thing is that the physical memory used by the JVM process, including any processes that it spawns, such as Streaming processes, does not exceed its allocation (1,024 MB).
 If a container uses more memory than it has been allocated, then it may be terminated by the node manager and marked as failed.

 YARN schedulers impose a minimum or maximum on memory allocations.
 The default minimum is 1,024 MB (set by `yarn.scheduler.minimum-allocation-mb`), and the default maximum is 8,192 MB (set by `yarn.scheduler.maximum-allocation-mb`).

 The multiple is expressed by the `yarn.nodemanager.vmem-pmem-ratio property`, which defaults to 2.1.
 In the example used earlier, the virtual memory threshold above which the task may be terminated is 2,150 MB, which is 2.1 × 1,024 MB.

 ##### CPU settings in YARN and MapReduce
-The number of cores that a node manager can allocate to containers is controlled by the yarn.nodemanager.resource.cpu-vcores property.
-It should be set to the total number of cores on the machine, minus a core for each daemon process running on the machine (datanode, node manager, and any other long-running processes).
+The number of cores that a node manager can allocate to containers is controlled by the `yarn.nodemanager.resource.cpu-vcores` property.
+It should be set to the total number of cores on the machine, `minus a core for each daemon process running on the machine` (datanode, node manager, and any other long-running processes).

 MapReduce jobs can control the number of cores allocated to map and reduce containers by setting `mapreduce.map.cpu.vcores` and `mapreduce.reduce.cpu.vcores`.
 Both default to 1, an appropriate setting for normal single-threaded MapReduce tasks, which can only saturate a single core.

 While the number of cores is tracked during scheduling (so a container won’t be allocated on a machine where there are no spare cores, for example), `the node manager will not, by default, limit actual CPU usage of running containers`.
 This means that a container can abuse its allocation by using more CPU than it was given, possibly starving other containers running on the same host. `YARN has support for enforcing CPU limits using Linux cgroups`.
-The node manager’s container executor class (`yarn.nodemanager.container-executor. class`) must be set to use the **LinuxContainerExecutor** class, which in turn must be configured to use cgroups (see the properties under `yarn.nodemanager.linux-container-executor`).
+The node manager’s container executor class (`yarn.nodemanager.container-executor.class`) must be set to use the **LinuxContainerExecutor** class, which in turn must be configured to use cgroups (see the properties under `yarn.nodemanager.linux-container-executor`).

 #### Hadoop Daemon Addresses and Ports
-Hadoop daemons generally run both an RPC server for communication between daemons (Table 10-5) and an HTTP server to provide web pages for human consumption (Table 10-6).
+`Hadoop daemons generally run both an RPC server for communication between daemons (Table 10-5) and an HTTP server to provide web pages for human consumption` (Table 10-6).
 Each server is configured by setting the network address and port number to listen on.

 It is often desirable for servers to bind to multiple network interfaces.
 By setting `yarn.resourcemanager.hostname` to the (externally resolvable) hostname or IP address and `yarn.resourcemanager.bind-host` to 0.0.0.0, you ensure that the resource manager will bind to all addresses on the machine, while at the same time providing a resolvable address for node managers and clients.

 In addition to an RPC server, `datanodes run a TCP/IP server for block transfers`.
-The server address and port are set by the dfs.datanode.address property , which has a default value of 0.0.0.0:50010
+The server address and port are set by the `dfs.datanode.address` property , which has a default value of 0.0.0.0:50010

 There is also a setting for controlling which network interfaces the datanodes use as their IP addresses (for HTTP and RPC servers).
 The relevant property is dfs.data node.dns.interface, which is set to default to use the default network interface.
 You can set this explicitly to report the address of a particular interface (eth0, for example).